-views change in the counseling process due to his or her own experiences.
-For instance, this semester in the school setting shown me how slow and deliberate some of the processes of change can be.
-Sometimes change can be as small as seeing a child smile on a more regular basis change may mean getting a child to change their entire viewpoint on life.
-I think the process of change is different with every student and needs to be adapted needs.
+Each counselor views change in the counseling process differently due to his or her own experiences.
+For instance, my experiences this semester in the school setting have shown me how slow and deliberate some of the processes of change can be.
+Sometimes change can be as small as seeing a child smile on a more regular basis; other times change may mean getting a child to change their entire viewpoint on life.
+I think the process of change is different with every student and needs to be adapted to each individual’s needs.
 As a school counselor, I will build a strong therapeutic bond with my student the first few sessions by getting to know them and building a trusting rapport with them.
 Without this therapeutic bond, the client will not divulge any information and the counselor will not be able to develop goals for change or for effective coping strategies.
 The therapeutic bond consists of empathy, a warm relationship, trust, and unconditional positive regard.
-These are all essential in person-centered therapy, which my views of human nature (Corey, 2013).
+These are all essential in person-centered therapy, which has also influenced my views of human nature (Corey, 2013).
 I will not start developing goals until at least the third session so I can view the students’ body language, topics of conversation, and reactions to different types of questions.
-Once goals are established, the therapeutic process will students coming up with solutions that can create change and help them develop a more positive outlook and better mental functioning.
-The goal of this will be to develop a relationship the student and I work together to identify the problem then come up with viable solutions.
+Once goals are established, the therapeutic process will shift focus to the students coming up with solutions that can create change and help them develop a more positive outlook and better mental functioning.
+The goal of this will be to develop a relationship in which the student and I work together to identify the problem then come up with viable solutions.
+This is identified as a customer-type relationship.
 This is the root of SFBT and the most important role of the counselor in this situation (Corey, 2013).
-The student, however, will not be able to start this process until is ready to develop a process for change and actively work towards their new goals.
+The student, however, will not be able to start this process until he or she is ready to develop a process for change and actively work towards their new goals.
 This is essential to building the relationship with students because a lot of them do not see anything wrong with their behaviors and do not see the need for change.

 People can effectively start the changing process once they realize that some of their beliefs are irrational and start using effective coping strategies.
-People often are consumed by the negative their and do not take the time to focus on the .
-One of my most important roles as a counselor will be to the past, while the future.
-This will include the positive and helping them look for solutions instead of more problems.
-This viewpoint and role of the counselor is very similar to those of (Corey, 2013).
-In this , I plan to let the students develop their own solutions because they know themselves better than I know them.
+People often are consumed by the negative aspects of their lives and do not take the time to focus on the positive aspects or how to deal with the negative things in their lives.
+One of my most important roles as a counselor will be to remove the student’s focus from the past, while shifting their focus to the future.
+This will include examining the positive things in their life and helping them look for solutions instead of more problems.
+This viewpoint and role of the counselor is very similar to those of SFBT (Corey, 2013).
+In this way, I plan to let the students develop their own solutions because they know themselves better than I know them.

 My Theory in Practice

-When working a student needs a quick solution to their problem I will use more solution-focused techniques.
+When working with a student who needs a quick solution to their problem I will use more solution-focused techniques.
 However, when I see a child long-term I will probably use more cognitive-behavioral therapy or person-centered.
 Therefore, my approach is more of an eclectic approach because I will use aspects of each one of these at different times.